 Test mode is a very simple, but useful feature, which allows you to scroll through all test patterns

 You have two options to run the test mode – using hardware buttons and through your web browser.

+Out of the all control options, this type of test has the lowest priority since it is played directly from the device itself.
+It serves for a basic check.
 Hardware test mode of LED Ethernet Controller 3, SPI Matrix and LED Ethernet Controller Powered in few steps:

 It’s a good practice to run Test mode in case you are not sure what is IC type or LED type of your LED strips/pixels.
 While some test pattern are running, you can easily switch between different LED/IC types and find the right one.

 Auto-play mode is available for all LSS controllers.
 Auto-play means that the device will play stored animations from SD-card automatically after startup (or after pressing buttons), so you have several control options.
 You can do the configuration over